zdyk2003/udacity-memory-game/README.md

 # Memory Game Project

-The first project for the Udacity Grow with Google Scholarship Front-End Developer Nanodegree program was a memory game.
+The second project for the Udacity Grow with Google Scholarship Front-End Developer Nanodegree program was a memory game.
 The following languages were used to build this game:

 <ul>
   <li> HTML </li>